railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 gem install shotgun
 {% endhighlight %}

-The first gem allows us to use the sinatra DSL (Domain Specific Language) in our app Thin is a fast web server
+The first gem `sinatra` allows us to use the sinatra DSL (Domain Specific Language) in our app

+Thin is a fast web server

 Shotgun is development server that reloads our app code on each request so we don't need to restart the server to see our changes

 ## *3.*Create a Gemfile

 We need to manually create a Gemfile for our app.
 This can be done from the terminal window or the cloud9 file explorer window.
 In cloud9 you can right click and create new file/folder.
-We will use the terminal
+In the examples that follow we use the terminal window
 {% highlight sh %}
 touch Gemfile
 {% endhighlight %}